codemod-com/codemod-registry/codemods/jscodeshift/next/13/comment-deletable-files/README.md

-This codemod adds a comment indicating which files should be deleted and migrated to different files during the migration porcess.
+This codemod adds a comment indicating which files should be deleted and migrated to different files during the migration process.

 For example: